Where the nervous

 i will not stop you, i will not save you, i will not carry you

-As fear floods the hollow of your being The desire for annihilation the only answer to the pain inside i will not hold you back from knowing who You are.
+As fear floods the hollow of your being The desire for annihilation the only answer to the pain inside

 Power sieved through another is never owned.
 The body divided in two can never stand alone.